- Child Age Limits

-Summer has just arrived, and there is a tax break that working parents should know about.
+With summer just around the corner, there is a tax break that working parents should know about.
 Many working parents must arrange for care of their children under 13 years of age (or any age if handicapped) during the school vacation period.
-A popular solution — with a tax benefit — is a day camp program.
-The cost of day camp can count as an expense toward the child and dependent care credit.
+A popular solution – with a tax benefit – is a day camp program.
+The cost of day camp can count as an expense towards the child and dependent care credit.
 But be careful; expenses for overnight camps do not qualify.

-For an expense to qualify for the credit, it must be an “employment-related” expense; i.e., it must enable you and your spouse, if married, to work, and it must be for the care of your child, stepchild, foster child, brother, sister or stepsibling (or a descendant of any of these) who is under 13, lives in your home for more than half the year and does not provide more than half of his or her own support for the year.
-Married couples must file jointly, and both spouses must work (or one spouse must be a full-time student or disabled) to claim the credit.
+For an expense to qualify for the credit, it must be an “employment-related” expense; i.e., it must enable you and your spouse, if married, to work, and it must be for the care of your child, stepchild, or foster child, or your brother or sister or stepsibling (or a descendant of any of these) who is under 13, lives in your home for more than half the year and does not provide more than half of his or her own support for the year.
+Married couples must file jointly and both spouses must work (or one spouse must be a full-time student or disabled) to claim the credit.

-The qualifying expenses are limited to the income you or your spouse, if married, earn from work, using the figure for whoever earns less.
+The qualifying expenses are limited to the income you or your spouse, if married, earns from work, using the figure for whomever of you earns less.
 However, under certain conditions, when one spouse has no actual earned income and that spouse is a full-time student or disabled, that spouse is considered to have a monthly income of $250 (if the couple has one qualifying child) or $500 (two or more qualifying children).
 This means the income limitation is essentially removed for a spouse who is a student or disabled.

 If you have questions about how the childcare credit applies to your particular tax situation, please give this office a call.